 TMDSAS Personal Characteristics Essay After SB17: What You Can Still Write About

-If you are applying to Texas medical schools in the 2025-2026 cycle, you have probably noticed the Personal Characteristics Essay looks different.
-The prompt was reworded.
-The character limit doubled.
+If you are applying to Texas medical schools in the 2026-2027 cycle, you have probably noticed the Personal Characteristics Essay looks different.
+The prompt was reworded — twice now, after TMDSAS revised it again for Entry Year 2027.
+The character limit has bounced too: 2,500 to 5,000 last cycle, back to 2,500 for the current one.
 And somewhere in the back of your mind, a voice is whispering: "Can I even talk about my background anymore?"

 You can.
 Let's untangle what actually changed, what did not, and what you should write about in the essay that medical schools in Texas still very much want to read.